cahyod/kobedork-app/INSTALLATION.md

 This will start a development server, typically at `http://localhost:3000`, and automatically open the application in your default browser.

-> **Note**: If port 3000 is already in use, the application will try another available port (e.g., 3001, 3002, etc.) and will show the correct URL in the terminal output.
+> **Note**: If port 3000 is already in use, the application will try another port (e.g., 3001, 3002, etc.) and will show the correct URL in the terminal output.

 ### Production Build